Reimagining What’s Possible: Activating Literacy as a Pathway to Critical Consciousness

 In his “Moral Obligations of Living in a Democratic Society,” Cornel West states, “One of the fundamental questions of our day is whether the tradition of struggle…the struggle for decency and dignity, for freedom and democracy…can be preserved and expanded.”
-During the course of the year, we will explore that struggle through the lenses of history, class, race, and gender as a way to guide and inform us as we expand our perspectives as members of a democracy and as members of the larger human community.
-Through the works of Pulitzer Prize winning historian Howard Zinn, we will study the historical efforts of marginalized people to be accepted as full participants in the democratic process.
+During the course of the year, we will explore the American struggle both historically and personally as a way of preserving and expanding our identities as members of a democracy and as members of the larger human community.
+Through the works of Pulitzer Prize winning historian Howard Zinn, we will study the historical efforts to be accepted as full participants in the democratic process.

-Part Two: The CORE 11 American Studies
+Part Two: The CORE 11 American Studies Outline